 Chamber Concert sign-ups Will open two weeks before the festival

-Anyone (students, faculty, staff) may submit a request to perform a work on a chamber concert.
+Anyone (students, faculty, staff) may submit to perform a work on a chamber concert.
 Submitted works must have performers in place who are willing to perform the work you submit.
 Works only need to be submitted once.
 Chamber concerts are optional: performers are not required to do this but we welcome everyone to do so!

-We will try to accommodate everyone, but there is a chance not all performers will have an opportunity to perform.
+We will try to accommodate everyone.
 Priority will be given to modern rep that we feel will enrich the institute experience for everyone.

 Priority will be placed in the following order:

 The following factors will figure into whether a work is chosen or not: